Revolts against the Centralist Republic of Mexico: Rebellion in Zacatecas

-Texan independence
+Texian independence

-The Texan Revolution began with the Battle of Gonzales on October 2, 1835.
+The Texas Revolution began with the Battle of Gonzales on October 2, 1835.
 The discontent of the Anglo-American settlers had begun almost as soon as they began settling in Coahuila y Tejas in the 1820s.
 Many were from the slave-owning southern region of the US, so that the abolition of slavery in Mexico during the presidency of Vicente Guerrero was abhorrent.
 The rebellion of 1827 of Fredonia (in eastern Texas) led to the government issuing the Law of April 6, 1830 that increased the discontent of the colonists due to its attempts to restrict further US American immigration into Texas, among other things.

 In 1831, the Mexican authorities provided the town of González with a small cannon to help protect themselves from frequent Comanche raids.
 As a consequence of the order of the government to dissolve the state militias, Colonel Domingo Ugartechea, Commander of Mexican troops in Texas, sent a small group of soldiers to González to reclaim the cannon.
 On October 1, settlers voted to refuse the request, even defending it by force if necessary.
 The standoff ended the next day without violence with the withdrawal of Colonel Ugartechea's soldiers.

 After González residents' victory and later, the unsuccessful Siege of Béxar, the Central government won a series of victories against the region's settlers, most of them commanded by General José de Urrea.
 On February 23, 1836, the Army of Operations in Texas, headed by President Antonio López de Santa Anna, began the siege of the Alamo.
 Most of the soldiers involved in the siege had been recruited against their will.
 Nonetheless, The Alamo fell two weeks later on March 6, resulting in the deaths of all but two of the Texans defending the mission.

 On April 21, the Battle of San Jacinto (also known as "La Siesta del San Jacinto") took place, where the Mexican army was attacked while sleeping and was totally defeated.
 Santa Anna was captured days after the battle and signed under duress the Treaties of Velasco, which recognized the independence of Texas on May 14.
 The Mexican government headed by José Justo Corro did not recognize the treaty, maintaining that Santa Anna had no authority to grant independence to the territory.
 Despite that, Texas remained de facto independent until 1845, when it was annexed to United States.